mottosso/from-nand-to-tetris-I/README.md

-# from-nand-to-tetris-I
+# From NAND to Tetris - Part I

-From NAND to Tetris I
+This is my work from the course [From NAND to Tetris](https://class.coursera.org/nand2tetris1-001) on Coursera.